 How do other airlines compare?

 To put it simply, they don’t.
 But that’s just the point.
 A $28,000 ticket from New York to Dubai warrants an incomparable experience.
 We used Expedia to compare prices for a first-class ticket on other airlines.
-A similar first-class flight will cost over $14,000 on British Airways and over $21,000 on American Airlines.
+A similar first-class flight would have cost over $14,000 on British Airways and over $21,000 on American Airlines.

 Should you choose to fly American over Emirates, you’ll still enjoy premium dining menus and in-flight entertainment, but your personal space will be compromised by a mile.
 Forget privacy suites, airport lounges, and ample leg room.
 British Airways is slightly more comparable with a 24-hour private concierge service and soft cotton pajamas — sans moisturizing nutrients.